Mesothelioma

 Mesothelioma vs. Lung Cancer

-Mesothelioma forms in the lining of different organs, including the lungs or abdomen.
-Lung cancer develops in the lung itself.
+• Mesothelioma forms in the lining of different organs, including the lungs or abdomen, and is only caused by asbestos exposure.

 Mesothelioma Symptoms

-Mesothelioma symptoms typically appear 10-50 years after asbestos exposure.
-The most common mesothelioma symptoms include chest pain, a cough that won’t go away, and shortness of breath.
+The most common mesothelioma symptoms include chest pain, a cough that won’t go away, shortness of breath, and pleural effusion (fluid buildup in the lung lining).

 “If there’s no asbestos, there’s no mesothelioma.
 It’s that simple.
 If you have mesothelioma, and you say, ‘Well, I’ve never been exposed to asbestos,’ you were exposed to it.
 You just don’t know where or you don’t know when.”